Eagle Pharmaceuticals (NASDAQ:EGRX) Releases Q1 2022 Earnings Guidance

 Eagle Pharmaceuticals (NASDAQ:EGRX – Get Rating) issued an update on its first quarter 2022 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $3.800-$4.100 for the period.
+The company provided EPS guidance of $3.800-$4.100 for the period.
 The company issued revenue guidance of $120 million-$130 million.

-Eagle Pharmaceuticals (NASDAQ:EGRX – Get Rating) last released its quarterly earnings results on Monday, March 7th.
-The specialty pharmaceutical company reported $0.85 earnings per share for the quarter, missing analysts’ consensus estimates of $0.94 by ($0.09).
+Eagle Pharmaceuticals (NASDAQ:EGRX – Get Rating) last issued its earnings results on Monday, March 7th.
+The specialty pharmaceutical company reported $0.85 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.94 by ($0.09).
 Eagle Pharmaceuticals had a negative net margin of 5.03% and a negative return on equity of 4.62%.
-During the same quarter in the prior year, the firm earned $0.60 earnings per share.
-As a group, sell-side analysts expect that Eagle Pharmaceuticals will post 8.22 earnings per share for the current year.
+During the same quarter last year, the firm posted $0.60 earnings per share.
+On average, equities analysts anticipate that Eagle Pharmaceuticals will post 8.22 EPS for the current year.

-Large investors have recently added to or reduced their stakes in the company.
-Jane Street Group LLC purchased a new position in shares of Eagle Pharmaceuticals in the 3rd quarter valued at approximately $295,000.
-State of Tennessee Treasury Department raised its position in shares of Eagle Pharmaceuticals by 6.1% in the 4th quarter.
-State of Tennessee Treasury Department now owns 7,046 shares of the specialty pharmaceutical company’s stock valued at $359,000 after purchasing an additional 407 shares during the last quarter.
-Deutsche Bank AG raised its position in shares of Eagle Pharmaceuticals by 6.2% in the 4th quarter.
-Deutsche Bank AG now owns 7,360 shares of the specialty pharmaceutical company’s stock valued at $375,000 after purchasing an additional 428 shares during the last quarter.
-Squarepoint Ops LLC purchased a new position in shares of Eagle Pharmaceuticals in the 4th quarter valued at approximately $428,000.
-Finally, BNP Paribas Arbitrage SA raised its position in shares of Eagle Pharmaceuticals by 171.0% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 11,793 shares of the specialty pharmaceutical company’s stock valued at $658,000 after purchasing an additional 7,442 shares during the last quarter.
-Institutional investors and hedge funds own 93.31% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in EGRX.
+Barclays PLC increased its position in Eagle Pharmaceuticals by 26.7% during the 4th quarter.
+Barclays PLC now owns 14,926 shares of the specialty pharmaceutical company’s stock worth $759,000 after purchasing an additional 3,149 shares in the last quarter.
+Deutsche Bank AG lifted its position in Eagle Pharmaceuticals by 6.2% during the 4th quarter.
+Deutsche Bank AG now owns 7,360 shares of the specialty pharmaceutical company’s stock worth $375,000 after acquiring an additional 428 shares in the last quarter.
+California State Teachers Retirement System raised its position in shares of Eagle Pharmaceuticals by 1.5% in the 4th quarter.
+California State Teachers Retirement System now owns 15,738 shares of the specialty pharmaceutical company’s stock valued at $801,000 after purchasing an additional 234 shares in the last quarter.
+Parametric Portfolio Associates LLC raised its position in shares of Eagle Pharmaceuticals by 0.5% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 67,017 shares of the specialty pharmaceutical company’s stock valued at $3,413,000 after purchasing an additional 327 shares in the last quarter.
+Finally, State of Tennessee Treasury Department raised its position in shares of Eagle Pharmaceuticals by 6.1% during the 4th quarter.
+State of Tennessee Treasury Department now owns 7,046 shares of the specialty pharmaceutical company’s stock valued at $359,000 after acquiring an additional 407 shares in the last quarter.
+93.31% of the stock is owned by institutional investors and hedge funds.

 Eagle Pharmaceuticals Company Profile (Get Rating)